 ‘Member the good old days of Instagram?
 Before that shitty algorithm took over and ruined our feeds and self-esteem?

-I remember scrolling through my feed and stumbled across a photo of these beautiful, dramatic cliffs.
-While I can't remember whose photo inspired me that day, the image was burnt into my brain, and it went right to the top of my nature-wonders-I-need-to-see list.
+I remember scrolling through my feed and stumbled across a photo of the dramatic Cliffs of Moher.
+While I can’t remember whose photo inspired me that day, the image was burnt into my brain, and it went right to the top of my nature-wonders-I-need-to-see list.

 And I’m proud to say I finally managed to tick that off – despite being deported from Ireland and technically denied entry into the country.

 Talk about overcoming obstacles to achieve a goal.

 The Cliffs of Moher is Ireland’s most visited natural attraction, and it’s not hard to understand why.
 Each year, the cliffs attract one million visitors, and despite the general shitty weather these cliffs still manage to look majestic as fuck.

 The 120-metre cliffs are home to 30,000 birds including puffins, a herd of wild goats and on occasion, you might even spot a basking shark, humpback or minke whale.

 But as with most beautiful things in life, they do not come without their share of controversy.